Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Meanwhile, pumping was done continuously from No. 2 tank and the engine room, and at 20:30 the ship straightened somewhat.
 The water kept rising in No. 2 and 4 holds, so all watertight doors to the engine room and boiler room were closed.
 At about 21:00, when the tide turned, Bur swung herself around and ended up with her bow pointing eastwards, while listing to starboard with her foredeck under water.
 About an hour later they noticed she was about to slide off the ground.
 The 1st mate immediately gave orders to get the engine ready and keep the steam up.
 The Coast Guard asked if they should not abandon her as she was now obviously sinking, but they all chose to stay on board.
 Shortly thereafter the captain and the radio operator returned to the ship, her engine was restarted and the Coast Guard was asked to lead the way to the nearest beach.
 By that time her foreship was under water above the main deck and her poop was high, so she was very difficult to maneuver, made even more difficult by the unreliable compasses.

 At 00:30 on Aug.
-29 a tug arrived as well as one of the Navy's boats and towing was commenced.
+29 a tug and one of the Navy's boats arrived and towing commenced.
 Shortly afterwards one of Merrit Chapman & B. Scott's tugs came to and relieved the others.
 An hour later the starboard lifeboat left the ship with 8 men, because the water had now risen above the deck amidships.
-The captain, 1st mate, and 2 seamen remained on board.
+The captain, 1st mate and 2 seamen remained on board.
 At 02:00 she hit the ground and was stuck in the mud, sinking by the stern.
 By 11:00 all efforts to save her were given up and the remaining men left the ship in 2 lifeboats, after having rescued some of the ship's instruments and the guns.
 Position at that time was about 1 n. mile from Seaflower Reef.
 The lifeboats and equipment were left with New London Coast Guard.

 "Nortraships flåte" states she was declared a total loss in Nov.-1943.
 Roger W. Jordan's "The World's Merchant Fleets 1939" says she stranded at Valiant Rock, east of Long Island Sound on Sept.
 1-1942 and sank, but was refloated on Oct.
 3-1943 (year must be an error here?), and broken up in Baltimore.
 According to A. Hague, she was wrecked on Aug.
 13 (incorrect), left Long Island Sound in tow on Oct.
 29-1942 and arrived Baltimore on Nov.
 2 to be broken up.
 See also Page 3 of the documents received from the National Archives of Norway.

 The maritime hearings were held in New York on Sept.
-4-1942 with the captain, 1st mate and 2nd engineer appearing.
+4-1942 with the captain, the 1st mate and the 2nd engineer appearing.
 When questioned, they all blamed the pilot for Bur's fate.

 Crew List - No Casualties: